jpeerezp/P09-The-Dashboard/README.md

 **Pain Points Addressed:**

-* **Contextual Blindness:**
-  > **Problem:** A coach sees "Hamstring Fatigue: High" and finds it restrictive.
-  > **Solution:** `P09` translates this to "Hamstring Fatigue = Restricted 1v1 Isolation Ability."
+- If coach sees "Hamstring Fatigue: High" and finds it restrictive. `P09` translates this to "Hamstring Fatigue = Restricted 1v1 Isolation Ability."
 This allows the coach to adjust the game plan (e.g., switching from wide isolations to central combinations) based on the player's actual physical bandwidth.

-* **Investment Protection:**
-  > **Problem:** Owners and Board Members often see the benching of a Star Player (`ID 824009`) as a loss of value or a personal whim.
-  > **Solution:** `P09` provides a data-backed "Audit Trail."
+ - Investment Protection: `P09` provides a data-backed "Audit Trail."
 It visually proves that the asset is being managed with surgical precision, protecting the club's financial and sporting interests from high-risk, "guesswork" decisions.

-* **Decision Paralysis (MD-1):**
-  > **Problem:** Too many reports (P01-P08) to digest in the final 24 hours.
-  > **Solution:** Synthesizes the entire microcycle into a single "Combat Readiness Score."
+- Decision Paralysis (MD-1): Synthesizes the entire microcycle into a single "Combat Readiness Score."
 If the score is below the threshold, the system suggests the optimal substitution window (e.g., "Max 60 mins") before the first whistle blows.

 ---